What’s the difference between a Section 7 Representation Agreement and a Section 9 Representation Agreement?

 - be able and willing to keep a record of the work they do for you

-- who understands that they are in a position of trust with you, and honour that role
+- understands that they are in a position of trust with you, and honour that role

-- who will be calm in the face of stress and grief
+- can stay calm in the face of stress and grief

 This seems complicated.
 I’m not sure which one I need.

 It actually is complicated.
 Our lives and families can get very messy.
 A cookie-cutter solution isn’t therefore going to meet everyone’s needs.